QuantEcon/lecture-jax/lectures/newtons_method.md

 We can now easily get the multivariable version of the problem above.

-The supply function remain unchanged,
+The supply function remains unchanged,

 $$
 q^s (p) =b \sqrt{p}